 “Marissa is amazing and helped me a lot,” he says.

 “I’m so grateful for Marissa and the care my son received from the beginning,” Hillary says.
 “She helped him regain some of his independence and start getting back to normal, and I can’t thank her enough.”

-The UPMC Centers for Rehab Services, located at the UPMC Lemieux Sports Complex in Cranberry Township, offers free on-site parking and is handicap accessible.
-Services at CRS in Cranberry Township include:
+The UPMC Rehabilitation Institute, located at the UPMC Lemieux Sports Complex in Cranberry Township, offers free on-site parking and is handicap accessible.
+Services in Cranberry Township include:

 - Amputee program.